Mouth cancer (oral cancer) is caused by an abnormal and uncontrolled growth of cells in the mouth.

 Your treatment will depend on the type of mouth cancer you have, where it is and how far it has spread.
 Your doctor will discuss your treatment options with you.
 There are three main treatments for mouth cancer.
 These are surgery, radiotherapy and chemotherapy.

-Surgery (including the use of lasers) involves removing the affected tissue.
+Surgery (including laser surgery) involves removing the affected tissue.
 Your surgeon may also need to remove the lymph nodes in your neck or other affected tissues in your mouth and neck.
 How much surgery you need will depend on how much tissue is affected.

-Surgery is sometimes followed by chemotherapy or radiotherapy treatment to make sure all the cancer cells are destroyed.
+You may have chemotherapy or radiotherapy after surgery to make sure all the cancer cells are destroyed.

 Radiotherapy uses radiation to destroy cancer cells.
-A beam of radiation is targeted on the cancerous cells, which shrinks the tumour.
-Much less commonly, a source of radioactivity will be implanted in your mouth.
+A beam of radiation is directed at the cancerous cells, which shrinks the tumour.
+Sometimes a source of radioactivity will be implanted in your mouth.
 This is called brachytherapy.
 Radiotherapy can now be targeted to the area that needs treating to prevent damaging normal tissues close by.

 Chemotherapy uses medicines to destroy cancer cells.
-They are usually injected into a vein but are sometimes available as tablets.
-Chemotherapy is often used in combination with radiotherapy.
+They are usually injected into a vein.
+Chemotherapy may be used in combination with radiotherapy or given before surgery or radiotherapy to shrink the cancer.
 Radiotherapy targets the area of cancer and chemotherapy may kill cancer cells that have moved elsewhere in your body.

 Making some simple lifestyle changes can reduce your risk of mouth cancer.
 These include the following.